lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

 `price` is a price of a chosen seat that needs to be charged on wallet. <br>
 `availableSeatsCount` represents the count of available seats after this reservation.<br>
-When seat is reserved, it changes the seat's `SeatStatus` to `RESERVED`.
+When the seat is reserved, it changes the seat's `SeatStatus` to `RESERVED`.

-As with the `ShowCreated` domain event, the `Show by availability` read view is also updated based on the `SeatReserved` domain event (using `availableSeatsCount`).
+As with the `ShowCreated` domain event, the "Show by availability" read view is also updated based on the `SeatReserved` domain event (using `availableSeatsCount`).

 Also, based on the `SeatReserved` domain event, the `Show by reservation` read view is created to be able to map the reservation to the show (more information why this is needed will be explained in following sections).